 Documented systems are in place for essential, civil defence, emergency, and security services.
-Staff have planned and implemented strategies for emergency management including Covid-19.
+Staff have planned strategies for emergency management, including Covid-19.
 There is always a staff member on duty with a current first aid certificate.
+There are security procedures to ensure the safety of residents and staff.